chelseaweber/frontend-coding-challenge-noyo/README.md

 *Estimated time to complete: 30 minutes to 1 hour*

+### My Approach

+I decided to use a recursive approach when adding retry to `fetchUserIds`.
+Even though it is usually slower and uses more memory than iteration, I found the code easier to understand in recursion.
+I also added a loading state to the page so that users had a better understanding of the status of the app.

 ## Time management:
 We've provided time estimates for each of the tasks above, and we've attempted to test our assumptions.
 However, we recognize that everyone works differently.
 Coding may involve race conditions, but it's not a race. **We do NOT believe speed is the best measure of proficiency**.